NATHANDA39/From-Data-Entry-to-CEO-The-AI-Job-Threat-Index/README.md

 The Power BI measures utilized to create the key metrics can be found

-# Data Structure & Initial Checks
+# Data Structure and Initial Checks

 From Data Entry to CEO: The AI Job Threat Index database structure as seen below consist of one table with a total row count of 4,706 records.